 The Discover Secured Credit Card’s requirements for approval are straightforward and fairly easy to meet, even with bad credit.
 Discover it Secured merely requires a bank account, some income to balance out any debt and a lack of bankruptcy in your history.

-As a result, the Discover Secured Card’s approval requirements are more relaxed than any other Discover credit card’s.
-And it’s a great choice for either rebuilding bad credit or building credit from scratch.... read full answer
+As a result, the Discover Secured Card’s approval requirements are much easier to meet.
+Plus, it’s a great choice for either rebuilding bad credit or building credit from scratch.... read full answer

 Still, approval isn’t guaranteed.
 So it’s worth taking a closer look at the factors that could lead to rejection before you apply.

 Here are the Discover Secured Credit Card’s requirements:

 - A bank account.
 You use this to pay the security deposit.
 And you’ll need to be able to deposit at least $200 to be approved.

 - Some form of income.
 This isn’t that huge of a factor, as Discover has your deposit as collateral if you don’t pay them back.
 But Discover does say you can be denied if your income is too small.

 - As little debt as possible.
 You can definitely have debt and still get approved for this card, but having an overwhelming amount might disqualify you.

 - No pending bankruptcy.
 You can get approved with a completed bankruptcy on your credit report, but not if it’s still pending.

 So the Discover Secured Card’s approval requirements aren’t all that high, but there’s still always a possibility of rejection.
 That’s why I recommend checking your credit score and report before you apply, to get a better grasp of your situation.
 And don’t forget that if you do get rejected, you can ask for reconsideration by calling Discover at 1-800-347-2683.show less